-As an aside, When doing this analysis for your own organization, I would recommend pulling rankings and doing this same exercise with at least 10-15 keywords.
+As an aside, When doing this share of voice analysis for your own organization, pull rankings for at least 15-30 keywords.
 That way, you are able to get a broader set of domains and topics.

 Once you have this analysis, here are some actionable ways you can use this data to help your organization.

 How to Use SEO Share of Voice to Improve Your Marketing